matac2020/closestpoint/README.md

-Define a target (x,y,z) and randomly create 10 points.
+Randomly create 10 points.
+(3 dimensional x,y,z)

+Define a target.
+(3 dimensional x,y,z)

-Then find the closest one to the target by using Manhattan Distance.
+Then find the closest point to the target by using Manhattan Distance.

 Use classes and methods.